-Research Question 3: Do students learn differently when using SmartGraphs on individual computers compared to students working in small groups?
+Research Question 4: Do students learn differently when using SmartGraphs on individual computers compared to students working in small groups?

-For this question, students in Cohort A were compared to Cohort C students.
-Both groups used four SmartGraphs activities in Year 1.
+For this question, Year 2 students in Cohort A were compared to Year 2 Cohort C students.
+Both groups had used four SmartGraphs activities in Year 1.
 As described above, the activities for Cohort C were modified into teacher and student versions, with only one sensor required (to use with the teacher version).
 By contrast, Cohort A teachers could assign the activities however worked best with their classes.
-The great majority of teachers in Cohort A had students work in small groups, with an average of five sensors per class (i.e., five groups, each with one sensor and one computer).
+The great majority of teachers in Cohort A had students work in small groups, with an average of five sensors per class (i.e., five groups, each using one sensor and computer).